12-Month Momentum on Indian Stocks: 17.68% CAGR Over 25 Years

 |---|---|---|

-The down capture of 43.55% is the surprising part.
-In years when SPY fell, this portfolio typically fell far less.
-Momentum in Indian equities has, historically, been concentrated in domestic consumer, financial, and infrastructure sectors that are less correlated with global risk-off episodes than the SPY.
+The down capture of 61.16% means the portfolio fell about 39% less than the Sensex in bad markets.
+Momentum in Indian equities has been concentrated in domestic consumer, financial, and infrastructure sectors that hold up better than the broad index in most downturns.

 The 2008 exception.
 Momentum couldn't protect against the global financial crisis.
-The strategy fell -69.8% in 2008 vs SPY's -34.3%, the worst single-year performance in the dataset.
-This is also the only year where down capture was severely above 100%.
+The strategy fell -68.6% in 2008 vs the Sensex's -51.3%, the worst single-year performance in the dataset.
 Indian equities were caught in the same forced-selling wave as global risk assets.
-The subsequent recovery was fast: +68.2% in 2009.
+The subsequent recovery was fast: +71.5% in 2009.

 Year-by-year standouts: